All Episodes

 Jim Messina again, the Obama campaign advisor.

-We're not gonna take anything for granted.
+We're not going to take anything for granted.

 And they have $650,000.